NewsNation Poll: Where Biden’s approval stands ahead of State of the Union - NewsBreak

 Members of the GOP have seized on the issue.
 Earlier this month, 38 Republicans sent a letter asking for Biden to take a cognitive test.
 Former President Donald Trump took a much-maligned cognitive test in his term.

 Vice President Kamala Harris was also rated poorly in the NewsNation/Decision Desk HQ poll.
-Fifty-eight percent of respondents stated they were not confident in her ability to step in for Biden as president if needed.Are we in a real estate bubble?
+Fifty-eight percent of respondents stated they were not confident in her ability to step in for Biden as president if needed.Local liquor store chain pulls Russian vodka over invasion of Ukraine

 It’s common for the president’s party to see a decline of support before midterm elections.
 But Decision Desk HQ adviser Scott Tranter said this swing ahead of the 2022 midterms was particularly high.